brisbanemakerspace/bms-wiki/tools/digifab/cricut.md

 # Specifications
 **Model:** Cricut Explore 3
-**Induction Class:** Orange Tool (Induction Required) **Cut Area:** 330 wide x 3.6m Max Length
+**Induction Class:** Green Tool (NO Induction Required) **Cut Area:** 330 wide x 3.6m Max Length
 **Max Material Thickness:** Up to 2.4mm
 **Software:** Cricut Design Space

 # Induction Process
-This induction has one part:

-1. Visit us during staffed hours to be inducted.
+No induction necessary, but drop by during our open night or book an appointment if you need assistance.

 # How To Operate
 You should be familiar with how to operate this tool after completing an induction.
 However, a quick reference guide is included below to assist you.